Some Frequently Asked Questions about Floating!

 Can I float if I’m pregnant?

 Pregnant women love floating!
 There is even a special position you can float in that relieves all of the weight of the baby off of the mother’s body.
-If you are in your third trimester, or have any concerns, please consult with your physician before coming in.
+If you are in your third trimester or have any concerns please consult with your physician prior to booking your appointment.
+Click here more information on floating during pregnancy.

 Is there anything I should do to prepare?

-Don’t drink coffee for several hours beforehand (it can make your system jittery).
-Also, don’t shave or wax since the salt water can irritate your skin.
+Avoid caffeinated beverages for several hours beforehand to reduce the chances of having the jitters.
+Don’t shave or wax at least 8-12 hours since the salt water can irritate your skin.
 Eating a light meal about an hour to 90 minutes ahead of time stops your stomach from sounding like an angry monster while you float.
-Other than that, there’s no specific preparation needed.
+Other than that there is no specific preparation needed.

 Can I float if I’m menstruating?